Call

 • Informal or common law marriage divorces

 Next, get your financial records in order.
 Create a list of assets (with your spouse’s help if possible).
-Locate and make copies of your tax returns, proof of income like pay stubs and W-2s, loan statements, bank and credit card statements, insurance details, retirement savings accounts, and any other financial assets or documents you may need.
+Locate and make copies of your tax returns, proof of income like pay stubs and W-2s, loan statements, bank and credit card statements, insurance details, retirement savings accounts, and any other financial documents you may need.

 Take Control